TUM-Dev/NavigaTUM/webclient/README.md

 ## Run

-Ensure that _NavigaTUM-server_ is running in the background:
+Ensure that _NavigaTUM-server_ is running in the background.
+By default, the webclient will connect to the server on `https://nav.tum.de`.
+If you want to connect to a local version instead, change `VITE_APP_URL` in [`env/.env`](./env/.env) to `http://localhost:3003`.

+To get a local server running, please:

 - either via following the [guide to local development](../server/README.md), or
 - via [docker](https://docs.docker.com/)